Faculty Credentialing Policy

 - Prior to a faculty member teaching a course they have not previously been approved by the dean to teach, the department head must examine the course description and student learning outcomes and determine if the faculty member is qualified according to SACSCOC guidelines to teach the course.

-- If necessary, additional documentation to justify faculty qualifications must be submitted to the Office of Academic Affairs and Enrollment Management prior to the term the course is taught for the first time.
+- If necessary, additional documentation to justify faculty qualifications must be submitted to the Office of Human Resources and Student Employment prior to the term the course is taught for the first time.

 - The Office of Institutional Research and Effectiveness generates the faculty roster and uses personnel file documentation to qualify faculty to teach courses.
-Deans must ensure appropriate documentation is submitted to the Office of Academic Affairs and Enrollment Management for each faculty member.
+Deans must ensure appropriate documentation is submitted to the Office of Human Resources and Student Employment for each faculty member.

-It is the responsibility of prospective full-time or part-time faculty to provide the University with all the documentation needed to verify credentials.
-The documentation includes, but is not limited to, a curriculum vita, official transcripts, and information regarding training/certification to teach online courses submitted directly to the Office of Academic Affairs and Enrollment Management from the issuing institution; appropriate licenses or certifications; and verification of work related to teaching experience (as needed).
-The cost to obtain documents required is borne by the prospective faculty member.
+It is the responsibility of prospective faculty to provide the University with all the documentation needed to verify credentials.
+The documentation includes, but is not limited to, a curriculum vita; information regarding training/certification to teach online courses; appropriate licenses or certifications; and verification of work related to teaching experience (as needed).
+Official transcripts should be submitted directly to the Office of Human Resources and Student Employment from the issuing institution, The cost to obtain documents required is borne by the prospective faculty member.
 The University may periodically request updated documents to maintain credentialing files.

 - Transcripts from foreign universities: Prospective faculty submitting transcripts from foreign universities or schools must have the coursework evaluated for equivalency to United States-accredited coursework by a University-approved agency.
 The prospective faculty member is responsible for the cost of the evaluation.
 McNeese typically accepts evaluations by World Education Services (www.wes.org) or Educational Credential Evaluators, Inc. (www.ece.org).